-Our team of caring and supportive editors strive to uphold the highest ethical standards in our work with students, faculty, and academic and career professionals.
-We present ourselves and our work ethically and compassionately, bringing the two elements together to build a responsible and productive editing and coaching experience.
+Our team of caring and supportive editors uphold the highest ethical standards in our work with students, faculty, and academic and career professionals.
+We blend our ethical practice and our unwavering commitment to student success to provide a heartful and productive writing coaching and editing experience.

 WHAT WE DO

 - Provide coaching and editing support to students, faculty, and academic and career professionals on academic writing and the mechanics of style;

-- Read and review all documents for grammar, spelling, punctuation, consistency in formatting, and alignment with APA style (6th and 7th editions), AMA style (10th edition), and campus-specific guidelines;
+- Read and review all documents for spelling, grammar, punctuation, consistency in formatting, and alignment with APA style (6th and 7th editions), AMA style (10th edition), and campus-specific guidelines;

-- Suggest alternative words or phrases, provide guidance on sentence structure, and advise on how to better organize ideas
+- Suggest alternative words or phrases and guide writers on flow, sentence and paragraph structure, and organization of ideas overall;

-- Provide students, faculty, and academic and career professionals with a thorough overview of areas that need attention and improvement
+- Present students, faculty, and academic and career professionals with a thorough overview of areas that need attention and improvement

 - Track all edits and changes for the client to review and accept